Hilarioo/Hatchio/README.md

 - PUT requests for student users to edit their information (remaining: experience,project,schools) :: Aaron
 - Improved Professor Review System :: Lyra

+#### Wenesday, May 5, 2021 :: Aaron

+- merge master and development branch

 #### Tuesday, May 4, 2021 :: Aaron